 What do you usually eat?
 Is it boredom eating?
 Are you really hungry or do you eat out of habit?
 When you are depressed do you eat?
 I have previously written a post about comfort eating which you may also find helpful which can be found here.

 What is boredom eating?

 It is so easy to eat out of habit I find and I am sure I am not alone.
 How often do we think “what can I do?…..what is there I can eat?”.
 Even if it is not mealtime and we are not hungry!

 Once we have got into this habit I believe that it is very difficult but certainly not impossible.
-We can teach ourselves otherwise and to learn new habits or healthier ways to fulfil that habit.
+We can teach ourselves otherwise and learn new habits or healthier ways to fulfil those habits.

 I think as parents we need to show our children how to have the right relationship with food from a young age.
 Show them by example how you only eat when you are hungry.
 It isn’t always easy but you can teach yourself in time.

-Over the last 48 hours have a think about what you have eaten and when.
+Over the last 48 hours have some thoughts about what you have eaten and when.
 How much of what you ate was planned?
-Was much of it at a mealtime?
+Was much of it at mealtime?

 Addressing boredom eating